-There is also a worry over a long-term cultural shift taking place, whereby online learning becomes increasingly utilized with face to face learning being reserved for only those subjects which involve a practical element.
-This move has the potential to negate the benefits of living on campus – accommodation which often comes at a high financial cost for students, yet is a valuable source of revenue for the universities and private schools which provide it.
+There have been well-documented widespread changes to how education is delivered over the past few years with the accelerated the shift to online learning.
+As online learning becomes increasingly utilized, there are predictions that face to face learning may soon be reserved for only those subjects which involve a practical element.
+This move has the potential to negate the benefits of living on campus in student accommodation; something which often comes at a high financial cost for students, yet is a valuable source of revenue for the universities and private schools which provide it.

 There are two main ways an insolvent company can be liquidated.
 This can either be done through a compulsory liquidation process whereby a creditor of the company forces the company into closure; alternatively, the insolvent company’s directors can initiate liquidation proceedings themselves.
 Voluntary liquidation is achieved through a Creditors’ Voluntary Liquidation – or CVL which is administered by a licensed insolvency practitioner.